dbashford/ember-canary-plus-almond/README.md

 # The fix

-One of many changes between `1.6` and `1.7` was the inclusion of a `define('ember', ...)` and a `requireModule("ember")`.
+One of many changes between `1.6` and `1.7` was the inclusion of `define('ember', ...)` and a `requireModule("ember")` in the code.
 This causes issues.
-I haven't drilled down to exactly why, but I have to guess that because ember `define`s itself, my own definition of ember gets lost.
-Two definitions for the same module is probable badness.
+I haven't figured out exactly why, but I'd guess that because ember `define`s itself, my own definition of ember gets lost.
+Two definitions for the same module is likely the source of my trouble badness.

 I suspect ember doing a `define("ember", ...)` may not work for most folks, but my lack of understanding of what ember is doing and why may mean I'm not tracking something important.
+This is the canary build, so hopefully this gets ironed out before it hits beta.

 You can see the [change I made to effect a fix](https://github.com/dbashford/ember-sad-almond/commit/c0a494d5f4bb17d155bf64ff8305b844f3c7aa3a#diff-d3e32a8bff1fe1e269b30fc403dfeafeL41139) right here.
 If you `git checkout fix-it` you'll get a version of the app that works fine bundled with almond.